These lottery numbers win most frequently

 But have you ever wondered which numbers actually have a proven record of winning?

-We took a look at the statistics for the Mega Millions and Powerball via USA Mega to see which have been the most-drawn numbers.
+We took a look at the statistics for the Mega Millions and Powerball via USA Mega to see which are the most drawn numbers.
 The numbers are based on the last 100 drawings.
 We’ve limited the numbers to the top five on the list.

 Mega Millions